LukeSmithxyz/based.cooking/content/puff-pastry.md

 4. Repeat rolling and folding two more times, then refrigerate again until firm.
 5. Repeat two or more times until the dough was rolled roughly 6 times, then wrap and refrigerate.
 The dough can now be used in recipes calling for puff pastry.
 Roll out thin, about 1/4 inch, and bake at 400 degrees F for best results.

-Note that you can create a `your-name.json` file in `data/authors` to add personal links and donation addresses if you want more specific credit.
-If you do this, for the `author:` line the in the metadata, include the bare file name of the json file.
-For example, my file is `data/authors/luke-smith.json`, so I would put `author: luke-smith`.